sd-powell/portfolio_project_2/TESTING.md

 ### Responsiveness

-In addition to testing my deployed site on different devices, I thoroughly tested the site's responsiveness using Chrome Developer Tools.
+In addition to testing my deployed site on different devices, I thoroughly tested its responsiveness using Chrome Developer Tools.
-I searched for information on [Stack Exchange](https://ux.stackexchange.com/questions/74798/are-there-devices-narrower-than-320px-and-data-on-their-usage-for-web-browsing) for the narrowest width of modern devices and based my testing on 320px.
+I researched the **narrowest width of modern devices** on [Stack Exchange](https://ux.stackexchange.com/questions/74798/are-there-devices-narrower-than-320px-and-data-on-their-usage-for-web-browsing) and based my testing on **320px** as a standard minimum width.
+Additionally, I used the [Mobile First Plugin](https://www.webmobilefirst.com/en/), a Chrome extension designed to test site responsiveness across different devices.

 #### Mobile Devices